geoffmazeroff/shamazon/ProjectPlan.md

 - Build out service that communicates with 3rd-party API
 - Improve format of index page (thumbnails use Bootstrap class and are clickable)
 - Add navbar with search functionality to index page
+- Add cache duration of 30 seconds for product data to support faster load times